milestonesys/mipsdk-samples-plugin/SensorMonitor/README.md

 ## Special notes

-Please note that Smart Map is only available on XProtect Expert and Corporate.
+-   Smart Map is only available on XProtect Expert and Corporate
+-   Restart Event Server if controller created in Management Client is not available in setup mode of Smart Client